-13.3.1 Shape, Bounded Text, Image
+13.3.1 Shape, Bounded Text, Image, Text

-- Click the button for shape, bounded text or image annotation. - Click the general location on the network canvas where the annotation should be placed. - A dialog will appear that allows editing of the annotation properties.
-These properties can be edited again after the annotation is created. - Click the Ok button in the dialog. - The annotation will appear on the canvas. - The mouse cursor is automatically moved to the canvas and the annotation is in resize mode. - Move the mouse cursor to resize the annotation.
-The annotation can be resized again later. - Click the mouse again to stop resizing.
+- 1. Click the button for shape, bounded text or image annotation.
+For image annotations, a file chooser will appear where you can select an image file. - 2.
+Click the general location on the network canvas where the annotation should be placed.
+The annotation will appear on the canvas. - 3.
+The annotation properties can be edited in the Appearance tab in the Annotations panel.
+The properties can be edited again after the annotation is created by selecting the annotation. - 4.
+To resize the annotation, click on one of the resize handles and move the mouse cursor to resize the annotation.
+The annotation can be resized again later. - 5.
+Click the mouse again to stop resizing.

-13.3.2 Text
+13.3.2 Arrow